nodejs/diagnostics/async-context/README.md

 ## Crisper Definitions

-   - A `Continuation Point` - is a function that accepts a `Continuation` as a parameter.
+  - **Continuation Point** - a function that accepts a `Continuation` as a parameter.
 This logically represents an async boundary; functions passed to a `Continuation Point` are invoked at some later point in time.

-  - A `Continuation` is function that, when invoked, defines an `Continuation Invocation`, and maintains references to other related `Continuation Invocation` instances.
+  - **Continuation** -  a function that, when invoked, creates a new `Continuation Invocation` instance, and maintains references to other related `Continuation Invocation` instances.
 Using TypeScript for descriptive purposes, a `Continuation` has the following shape:

     ```TypeScript
     interface Continuation {